 Note 24 to the financial report provides further detail on the rectification and remediation provisions.

-The audit procedures we performed included testing the mathematical integrity of the discounted cash flow model and evaluation of the assumptions and methodologies used.
+the nodel es used.
 We involved our land remediation specialists to assist in the execution of these procedures.

 With respect to the Group's rectification and remediation provisions, we: